musiml/musiml.github.io/index.md

 | 1:20am - 12:15pm   | Roundtable discussions       |
 | 12:15pm - 1:00pm   | Social mixer and lunch       |

-**Call for abstracts**: Our workshop will invite submissions of extended abstracts on original machine learning research.
+**Call for Abstracts**: Our workshop invites submissions of [extended abstracts](cfp/index.md) on original machine learning research.
 We invite submissions both from authors who identify as Muslim (Track 1) and by authors researching topics that address challenges faced by the Muslim community (Track 2).
-A more detailed call for abstracts (with submission information) will be available in mid-August.
+The submission deadline has been extended to Oct 6, 2023 11:59 p.m.
+AoE.

+**Call for Participation**: You can register to attend the MusIML workshop, either in person or virtually, by filling out the [participation form](https://forms.gle/hKXBgAUokUhmhRzh8).
+This form notifies us of your interest in attending the MusIML Workshop, and will provide you with participant access to the workshop's components.

 <!-- The workshop will run on Tuesday, December 8, 2020 from 10:30AM - 1:30PM EST.  -->